During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 WHAT IS DEPRESSION GLASS?

-Depression glasses come in a variety of colors such as clear, yellow, pink, green, blue, red, pink, amber yellow, etc.
+Depression glass is made of inexpensive materials like soda-lime glass and comes in a variety of colors such as clear, yellow, pink, green, blue, red, pink, amber, and yellow. e.t.c

 Depression glass is a highly type of collectible and has been collectible since the 1960s and becomes more and more collectible as it becomes rare.